Updated May 04, 2024

 Although melanoma is the least common type of skin cancer, only comprising about 1% of all skin cancer types, it is also the deadliest and most aggressive form of skin cancer.
-Along with skin cancer natural treatment, the foods that you eat may have a positive impact on your recovery and healing.
+Along with skin cancer treatment, the foods that you eat may have a positive impact on your recovery and healing.
 Read on to learn more about fighting melanoma with diet.

 A Look at Melanoma

 Melanoma is a skin cancer that starts in the skin’s melanocytes.
-Melanocytes are cells that are found at the uppermost layer of skin and are responsible for producing melanin, the pigment responsible for giving your skin, hair, and eyes their specific color.
+Melanocytes are cells that are found at the uppermost layer of the skin and are responsible for producing melanin, the pigment responsible for giving your skin, hair, and eyes their specific color.

-While the exact cause is unknown, melanoma often develops because of prolonged UV radiation exposure from tanning beds or sun.
-The UV radiation damages the melanocytes, and over time, that damage can cause the melanocytes to mutate and grow out of control, forming into skin tumors which can be some of the first signs of melanoma.
+While the exact cause is unknown, melanoma often develops because of prolonged UV radiation exposure from tanning beds or the sun.
+The UV radiation damages the melanocytes, and over time, that damage can cause the melanocytes to mutate and grow out of control, forming skin tumors which can be some of the first signs of melanoma.
 There may be instances in which you aren’t sure if growths are warts or skin cancer.
 However, identifying skin cancer will be your first order of business, and once you’ve been diagnosed with melanoma, you can pursue treatment and healthy dietary options.

 Foods That Help Skin Cancer

 The link between a healthy diet and skin cancer still requires further study.
-While no single food can necessarily treat skin cancer or melanoma, eating the right foods or following the mediteranean diet may help to minimize your chances of getting skin cancer.
+While no single food can necessarily treat skin cancer or melanoma, eating the right foods or following the Mediterranean diet may help to minimize your chances of getting skin cancer.
 Consider aiding your treatment with natural remedies for skin cancer and these skin cancer-fighting foods.

-Antioxidants
+1. Antioxidants

 As mentioned, UV radiation is one of the main contributors to melanoma and skin cancer in general.
 Part of the damage from UV radiation comes as a result of free radicals, which can cause inflammation, alter cellular function, and create mutations at the DNA level, especially for people who don’t wear sunscreen and receive high levels of sun exposure.
 The main substances that can combat free radicals are antioxidants.
-Along with their potential to prevent skin cancer, antioxidants can contribute to your overall health and wellbeing.
+Along with their potential to prevent skin cancer, antioxidants can contribute to your overall health and well-being.
 Thankfully, antioxidants are readily available in a large variety of foods, particularly fruits and vegetables, serving as an excellent form of skin cancer prevention.

-Lycopene
+2. Lycopene

 Along with antioxidant-rich foods that prevent skin cancer, consider foods high in lycopene.
 Commonly found in tomatoes, guava, watermelons, and apricots, lycopene is a pigment compound responsible for giving fruits and vegetables a characteristic red tinge.
 Lycopene is believed to protect tomatoes from sun damage.
 While it is no substitute for sunscreen, lycopene may help to prevent sun exposure that leads to skin damage and contributes to skin cancer.

-Omega-3 Fatty Acids
+3. Omega-3 Fatty Acids

 Omega-3 fatty acids are an essential fat commonly found in fish and certain legumes.
-Known for their natural anti-inflammatory properties, omega-3 fatty acids may also help to minimize the risk of skin cancer by boosting the skin’s immunities to sunlight and inhibiting a compound known as COX-2, which is believed to contribute to skin cancer progression from UV rays.
+Known for their natural anti-inflammatory properties, omega-3 fatty acids may also help to minimize the risk of skin cancer by boosting the skin’s immunity to sunlight and inhibiting a compound known as COX-2, which is believed to contribute to skin cancer progression from UV rays.
 Omega-3 fatty acids can be found in flaxseeds, walnuts, and fatty fish, including mackerel, salmon, and tuna.

-Polyphenols
+4. Polyphenols

 Polyphenols are one of the active compounds found in green tea.
 Polyphenols are known to have powerful antioxidant and anti-inflammatory properties, but they may also impede the development of tumors.
 Polyphenols have also been found to mend DNA in sun-damaged skin, absorb UV damage, and neutralize free radicals.
 However, be aware that drinking too much green tea often means introducing large amounts of caffeine into your system, which can disrupt your sleep and cause other health issues.